NFL Week 4 Picks, Predictions: Expert Covers Every Game

 Houston’s offense has been quietly struggling to start the season, ranking just 31st in early down success rate and 29th in EPA/play.
 The absence of Joe Mixon has hurt the run game, as Cam Akers ranks just 40th out of 54 qualified running backs with 3.6 YPC.
 Jacksonville ranks sixth in early down rushing success rate allowed, so expect the Jaguars to force C.J.
 Stroud into some obvious passing situations.

-I’m asking you to hold your nose and back the Jaguars here.
+I’m holding my nose and backing the Jaguars here.
 I’m trusting the spot and attempting to catch the falling knife.
 According to Evan Abrams, teams that lose by 30+ points and are now 'dogs of 4+ points are 89-50-3 ATS (64%).
 Teams that lose by 35+ are 50-19-2 ATS (72%).
 This line was -3.5 over the summer and -4.5 before Monday Night Football.
 I believe the move to -7 is an overreaction, and I’ll back the desperate divisional ‘dog here.

 Verdict: Bet Jaguars +7